 Some key milestones in the history of our lab include:

-Ebola clinical trial support- Our lab receives and distributes medical donations to treat survivors of Ebola in West Africa.
-Through The Frederick National Lab’s support, eleven hospitals, clinics, and health centers treating Ebola survivors in Liberia have received critical equipment and supplies.
+Ebola clinical trial support- Our laboratory receives and distributes medical donations to treat survivors of Ebola in West Africa.
+Through The Frederick National Laboratory’s support, eleven hospitals, clinics, and health centers treating Ebola survivors in Liberia have received critical equipment and supplies.
 We also monitor more than 400 ongoing human clinical trials in the United States and overseas.

 FDA accelerates testing and review of experimental brain cancer drug- An investigational brain cancer drug made with disabled polio virus and manufactured at the Frederick National Laboratory won breakthrough status from the Food and Drug Administration (FDA) in 2016 to fast-track its further refinement and clinical testing.
 The Biopharmaceutical Development Program (BDP) supported Duke University Medical Center by manufacturing the drug for clinical testing.